Welding and soldering

 by Chris Woodford.
 Last updated: September 17, 2015.

 If you're building almost anything that uses metal, from a nuclear submarine to a laptop computer, one thing you'll need to be able to do is join metals together.
 Welding is a way of tightly bonding two metals by melting them where they meet, while soldering involves making a joint between components in an electric or electronic circuit.
 Both are highly effective, though they're very different and work in completely different ways—don't mix them up!

 Photo: Arc welding uses electricity to generate intense heat that fuses metals together.
+It generates very bright light as well as intense heat; that's why welders need to wear protective masks.
 Photo by Joshua C. Kinter courtesy US Navy.

 What is welding?

 You can't really join metals with adhesive—not with ordinary glue, anyway.
 But you can join them by melting them together in a process known as welding.
 The basic idea is simple: you apply a source of heat to melt the two metals so they fuse and form a secure joint.
 Usually (though not always) you add other materials as you apply the heat: a filler (an extra piece of metal, supplied from something called a welding rod, which seals up any gaps where the main metals meet) and a flux (a nonmetallic chemical that helps to stop the molten metals forming oxides and nitrides with gases in the air, which weakens the joint).
 As an alternative to using a flux, you can weld in an atmosphere from which the air has been removed (filled with other, nonreactive gases such as argon, for example).